 You need to notify your utility companies and your insurance providers.
 Let them know the date of your move so that they can discontinue your service at the current address, and let them know your new address, so they can post you a final bill.

 Take a meter reading before you leave on your moving day.
-You will need to pass this onto your suppliers for them to send you your final bill.
-Take a mote of this yourself, so you can confirm this when you receive your bill, even if you just take a photo on your phone.
+You will need to pass this on to your suppliers for them to send you your final bill.
+Take a note of this yourself, so you can confirm this when you receive your bill, even if you just take a photo on your phone.

 Don’t forget to forward your mail as well, inform people of your new address, and update your address on places you regularly shop, your bank, and so on.